Projecting an $18 million shortfall, UW-Oshkosh will cut budget with furloughs, hundreds of layoffs

 People are also reading…

-Furloughs are expected to start in September, with the number of days each employee needing to take being based on their salaries.
-The number of days each employee will be required to take will be announced in the coming weeks, UW-Oshkosh spokesperson Peggy Breister said.
+Furloughs are expected to start in September and run through next June, with higher-paid employees forced to take more unpaid days off.
+Details are to be announced in the coming weeks, UW-Oshkosh spokesperson Peggy Breister said.

-Any employee who voluntarily retires between September and January would be exempt from those furloughs, Leavitt's email states.
+Any employee who voluntarily retires between September and January 2024 would be exempt from furlough, Leavitt's email states.

-Layoffs, contract non-renewals and voluntary retirements are expected to impact about 14% of UW-Oshkosh's employees.
-Faculty positions are not up for elimination because it remains in line with anticipated student enrollment, Leavitt said.
+About 14% of UW-Oshkosh's employees will be laid off, will not have their contracts renewed or will retire.
+Faculty positions are not up for elimination because staffing levels remain in line with anticipated student enrollment, Leavitt said.

-And any "self-supporting" programs that drain on UW-Oshkosh's bottom line are up for elimination, Leavitt said.
-That includes programs such as the UW-Oshkosh child care center, which Oshkosh Community YMCA took responsibility for last month.
+And any "self-supporting" programs that are a drain on UW-Oshkosh's bottom line are up for elimination, Leavitt said.
+That includes programs such as the UW-Oshkosh child care center, which the Oshkosh Community YMCA took over last month.

-UW-Oshkosh's enrollment has been declining each year by between 2-3%, Leavitt added.
-Even as the System's overall student enrollment rebounded last fall to pre-pandemic numbers, UW-Oshkosh has seen a combined 17% enrollment decrease across all three of its campuses in the last five years.
+UW-Oshkosh's enrollment has been declining each year by between 2% and 3%, Leavitt said.
+Even as the System's overall enrollment rebounded last fall to pre-pandemic levels, UW-Oshkosh has seen a combined 17% enrollment decrease across all three of its campuses in the last five years.

-UW-Oshkosh's main campus has fared the best in that time, percentage-wise, with a 10% drop in enrollment since 2018, or about 1,365 students.
-The Fond du Lac branch campus has lost about 73% of its enrollment since then, dropping to 320 students from 1,158 in 2018; Fox Cities' campus had 614 students last fall, down from 1,629.
+UW-Oshkosh's main campus has seen a 10% drop in enrollment since 2018, or about 1,365 students, while the Fond du Lac branch campus lost about 73% of its enrollment, dropping to 320 students from 1,158.
+The Fox Cities campus in Menasha had 614 students last fall, down from 1,629 in 2018.

-The Fond du Lac and Fox Cities campuses, both about 20 miles away from the main campus to the north and south, were merged with UW-Oshkosh in 2018 as part of the System's restructuring of its two-year campuses.
+The Fond du Lac and Fox Cities campuses, both about 20 miles away from the main campus, were merged with UW-Oshkosh in 2018 as part of a restructuring of the System's two-year campuses.
+UW-Oshkosh's latest cost-cutting strategies won't have an impact on "operational decisions" for its branch campuses, System spokesperson Mark Pitsch said.

-The announcement follows a $32 million cut given to the University of Wisconsin System in the state's budget last month as Republicans sought to punish it for having diversity, equity and inclusion staff on its payrolls.
+UW-Oshkosh's announcement Thursday comes on the heels of a $32 million cut in state aid to the University of Wisconsin system that Republicans included in the current state budget in an attempt to force campuses to eliminate their diversity, equity and inclusion offices.

 System President Jay Rothman has been raising the alarm about strained university finances for months as he tried to sell lawmakers on increasing state support by nearly $436 million.
 Numbers shared by the System in May showed 10 of the System's 13 universities would collectively be $60 million short of what's needed to maintain operations.

-Rothman cautioned Thursday UW-Oshkosh's plan won't necessarily be replicated for other struggling universities across the System.
+Rothman cautioned Thursday that UW-Oshkosh's plan won't necessarily be replicated at other struggling System universities.

-Rep. Lori Palmeri, D-Oshkosh, said in a statement Thursday that UW-Oshkosh's fiscal situation was caused by "systemic underfunding" of the System, both in the most recent budget and long-term.
+Rep. Lori Palmeri, D-Oshkosh, said in a statement that UW-Oshkosh's fiscal situation was caused by "systemic underfunding" of the System, both in the most recent budget and over the long term.

 "Unfortunately, if this pattern of underfunding in education continues, UW-Oshkosh will not be the only university forced to make sacrifices like those announced today," she said.